nodejs/modules/doc/plan-for-new-modules-implementation.md

 * Implement specification changes related to dynamic module records
   - Proposal: ["Dynamic Modules Proposal"](https://github.com/nodejs/dynamic-modules/)
   - We will need to reach consensus on appropriate behavior for [`export * from 'dynamic-module'`](https://github.com/nodejs/dynamic-modules/pull/11).
-    The current behavior of throwing may be reverted at a later time.
+If consensus cannot be reached, then this feature will be deferred to a later phase.
+The current behavior of throwing may also be reverted at a later time.

 ## Phase 3